 It is helpful if you can ensure that you are accompanied by the same family member or friend on each attendance.

 COVID restrictions place extra challenges and the Trust must follow whatever national guidance is in place at the time you attend.
 Nevertheless, we have managed to continue to enable one relative or friend to be present during clinical consultations.
-However, waiting areas are small and your companion may be asked to wait outside the hospital until you are actually seen.

 For more information on Coronavirus whilst attending the hospital please click here.